 Diagnosis of Ureaplasma

 Doctors may be unfamiliar with Mycoplasma and Ureaplasma, and testing for them is complicated by a lack of facilities in many clinics.
-Identifying these organisms may end up being a last resort instead of a standard of testing.
-Because they are resistant to antibiotics, treatment with antibiotics will be unsuccessful.
+Identifying these organisms may end up being the last resort instead of a standard of testing.

 - Urethritis (Ureaplasma only)